Divergence Minimization Preference Optimization for Diffusion Model Alignment: Introduction

-In recent years, various RL-based methods have been developed for diffusion model alignment~\citep{traindiffrl, emu3, diffusiondpo, kto, directft, backrl}.
-Early-stage works focused on fine-tuning diffusion models through Reinforcement Learning from Human Feedback (RLHF)~\citep{rlhf} after large-scale pretraining~\citep{traindiffrl, directft, emu3}.
-These approaches typically first fit a reward model on human preference data, and then optimize the diffusion model to generate images that receive high reward scores while avoiding excessive deviation from the original model.
-However, building reliable reward models for diverse tasks presents challenges, often requiring substantial datasets and considerable training resources~\citep{wang2024helpsteer, hpsv2, imagereward}.
-To address this issue, recent research has focused on alignment techniques without reliance on reward models.
-Diffusion-DPO~\citep{diffusiondpo} was the first to avoid the reward model by extending the formulation of direct preference optimization (DPO) to diffusion models.
 However, our analysis reveals that this method corresponds to minimizing the variational bound of the forward Kullback-Leibler (KL) divergence between the target and model distributions, which is known to encourage compromised mean-seeking behavior~\citep{minka2005divergence,exo}.
 As a result, the resulting model often tends to cover diverse human intent but fails to capture exact modes of human preference, resulting in blurry or diluted generations.
 Followup works~\citep{kto,dspo} further propose learning with binary feedback instead of preference comparison, or fine-tuning the diffusion models from a score matching perspective.
 Nevertheless, none of these models challenge DPO's underlying formulation and thus the alignment performance degrades to a weak alignment method similar to supervised fine-tuning (SFT).
 As a result, developing principled and exact alignment methods for diffusion models remains an open problem.
 In this paper, we first provide the formal analysis that the Diffusion-DPO objective is equivalent to optimizing the variational upper bound of KL divergence between target and model distributions.
 Based on our observation, we revisit the diffusion alignment framework from the new distribution matching perspective and argue that, compared to minimizing forward KL, optimizing reverse KL divergence provides a more mode-seeking objective.
 Such an objective enables more precise optimization towards the major mode in target distribution, thereby more accurately capturing the true structure of human preferences.
 Based on this insight, we propose Divergence Minimization Preference Optimization (\method), a method that fine-tunes diffusion models by minimizing the reverse KL between the model distribution and the theoretical optimal distribution.
 Though sharing the same optimal solution as Diffusion-DPO, in the practical scenario with limited network expressivity, \method enables higher human preferences alignment behavior by pushing the probability mass to the main characteristics of the target distribution.
 Furthermore, we theoretically show that under mild assumptions, \method optimizes the policy distribution in the same direction as the original RL objective which provides justification for the rationality and effectiveness of our proposed algorithm.